houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 Here's an informal argument summarising my examination.

 1. A language denoting mechanism is a well-defined system for denoting a class of languages.
-2. Regular expressions are a well-defined system for denoting a class of language.
+2. Regular expressions are a well-defined system for denoting a class of languages.
 3. So, JavaScript regular expressions are a language denoting mechanism.

-4. A language denoting mechanism is regular if and only if the class of languages it denotes is the class of regular languages languages.
+4. A language denoting mechanism is regular if and only if the class of languages it denotes is the class of regular languages.
 5. Due to backreferences, JavaScript regular expressions maximally denote a superclass of regular languages.
 6. So, JavaScript regular expressions are not a regular language denoting mechanism.